- Where did the Founders’ concepts of justice, liberty, and equality come from?

 After students have completed the reading and Handout E, conduct a class discussion on the ways in which the documents they read are similar to or different from each other.
 Ask the class to think about what ideas or principles from these documents were used in the American Founding documents.

-Have students read the Handout F: Excerpts from John Locke’s Second Treatise of Civil Government (1690) and Handout G: Excerpts from Montesquieu’s The Spirit of the Laws (1748) Students should concentrate on the ways in which both authors think about liberty, justice, and rights and record their findings on Handout H: Comparing Locke and Montesquieu.
+Have students read the Handout F: Excerpts from John Locke’s Second Treatise of Civil Government (1690) and Handout G: Excerpts from Montesquieu’s The Spirit of the Laws (1748).
+Students should concentrate on the ways in which both authors think about liberty, justice, and rights and record their findings on Handout H: Comparing Locke and Montesquieu.

 Many of the Founders read the writings of Locke and Montesquieu.
-How did the Founders incorporate Locke and Montesquieu’s ideas into the Founding Documents?
+How did the Founders incorporate Locke’s and Montesquieu’s ideas into the Founding Documents?